0xtnpxsgt/nodepay/README.md

 # NODEPAY v.1

-- You must need to buy a VPS for running Allora Worker
+- You must need to buy a VPS for running Nodepay
 - You can buy from : Contabo
 - You should buy VPS which is fulfilling all these requirements :
 ```bash